hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 $$

 since $\sqrt{82} \approx \sqrt{81} = 9$.
-The exact answer is closer to $896$, but this is pretty darn good without a calculator!
+The exact answer is around $896$, but this is pretty darn good without a calculator!
 Sometimes, $\sqrt{ab}$ will be a bit harder.
 In this case, we can use the *binomial approximation*: